y2a-labs/evaluate/README.md

 ## Getting Started

-Follow these steps to get started with Y2A Evaluator:
+Follow these steps to get started with Y2A Evaluate:

 1. **Install Go**: Ensure you have Go version 1.22 or higher installed on your system.
 If not, you can install it from the [official Go website](https://go.dev/doc/install).
 2. **Install the Evaluator CLI tool**: Use the following command to install the Evaluator CLI tool: